znsio/specmatic-documentation/documentation/contract_tests.md

 We try to provide examples that you can run.
 Contract tests target a provider API.
 So the examples in this document need a sample API application to run against.
 Instead of asking you to download some such sample API code, and setup up a tool chain that you may be unfamiliar with to build and run it, we are going to take a shortcut.

-For the purposes of this document, most of our contract test samples will be run against [Qontract stubs](/documentation/service_virtualisation.html) as the target, and we will provide the needed stub contracts.
+For the purposes of this document, most of our contract test samples will be run against [Specmatic stubs](/documentation/service_virtualisation.html) as the target, and we will provide the needed stub contracts.

 ### Contract Tests Without Examples